 can be accessed from Skyline Blvd.
 (Hwy.
 35).
 A parking area is located approximately 3 miles south of Page Mill Road and 3.2 miles north of Highway 9.
 Upper Stevens Creek Park may also be accessed by foot, horse or bicycle from Stevens Canyon Road or the connecting Mid-Peninsula Open Space lands and trails.
 Public transit is available to Stevens Creek County Park.Activities

-Stevens Creek Reservoir is a 92 acre, non-power boating reservoir popular with fisherman and boaters.
-Anglers may fish for Black Bass, Large Mouth Bass, Catfish and Crappie.
+Stevens Creek Reservoir is an 82 acre, non-power boating reservoir popular with fisherman and boaters.
+Anglers may fish for black bass, large mouth bass, catfish and crappie.
 Sailors, kayakers and non-power boaters can enjoy a beautiful view from the calm waters of Stevens Creek Reservoir.
 Please click here for more information

 regarding fishing at Stevens Creek Reservoir.
 Shoreline picnic facilities are available at the very popular Lakeshore Picnic area.
 Six beautifully shaded first-come, first-served picnic areas are scattered throughout the park.
 Three of the picnic sites are located along Stevens Creek.
-Three group picnic areas are available by reservation for weddings, ceremonies or other group functions.
-Hikers, bikers and equestrians may enjoy a variety of over 6 miles of single track and multi-use trails.
+Three group picnic areas are available, by reservation, for group functions.
+Hikers, bikers and equestrians may enjoy a variety of over 9 miles of single track and multi-use trails.
 Solitude may be found along many of the trails which connect with the Mid-Peninsula Open Space Fremont Older Preserve.

 Mountain bicycling is one of the more popular recreational activities at Stevens Creek Park.
 Upper Stevens Creek may be accessed through Stevens Creek Park and functions as one of a chain of many publicly owned lands located along the peninsula skyline.
 The Bay Area Ridge Trail also passes through Upper Stevens Creek.
 If you prefer horses, there are many miles of trails to traverse.
 Check out Garrod Farms